markojevtic/spring-boot-workshop/README.md

 # spring-boot-workshop

 ### About repository
-The repository is a collection of materials for spring boot training.
-It contains a few small maven projects with code example, training documentation and docker configuration.
+The repository is a collection of materials for spring boot workshop.
+It contains a few maven projects with code examples, training documentation and docker configuration.

 ### Preparation for the training